|

 Massachusetts governor arrived to check out the platform.

-"Get me
+"Get me up or get

-to stand on.
+on.

-During this primary
+During this primary season,

-other.
 "I've never seen anything like the crowds he gets,"

 said Molloy.
 "It's like they've come out to see a movie